waku-org/research/incentivization.md

 In light protocols, a client sends a request to a server, and a server performs some actions and returns a response:
 - [[Filter]]: the server will relay (only) messages that pass a filter to the client;
-- [[Store]]: the server responds with messages relayed within the specified earlier time frame;
+- [[Store]]: the server responds with messages relayed that matches a set of criteria
 - [[Lightpush]]: the server publishes the client's message to the Relay network.

 ## Waku i13n challenges